SEG2105-uottawa/ProjectGroupCapn/README.md

     section of the repository
   </li>
   <li>
-    Download the latest or topmost release
+    Download the apk from the latest or topmost release
   </li>
   <li>
     Use the Following Credentials to test the application